roeyfuchs/LunarLanderContinuous_RL_project/README.md

 In any case, you can run `python main.py -h` for the help message.

 ## Acknowledgments
-We use code from [https://github.com/shivaverma/OpenAIGym/tree/master/lunar-lander/discrete](this repo) and [https://www.geeksforgeeks.org/sarsa-reinforcement-learning/](this tutorial) as a skelaton for our code.
+We use code from [this repo](https://github.com/shivaverma/OpenAIGym/tree/master/lunar-lander/discrete) and [this tutorial](https://www.geeksforgeeks.org/sarsa-reinforcement-learning/) as a skelaton for our code.